cruizba/ubuntu-dind/README.md

 This solution results in the following problems:

 - Networking problems: If we run a container inside another container, as the containers are running by the host, if we expose, for example, the port 3306, this port will be visible from the host, but not inside the container that launched the second container.
-- Direcory volumes: If we want to run a container-1 inside a container-2 and share a direcoty from the container-1 to the container-2 with volumes... this will not work. ¿Why?
+- Directory volumes: If we want to run a container-1 inside a container-2 and share a direcoty from the container-1 to the container-2 with volumes... this will not work. ¿Why?
 When you run a container sharing the socket, you're not sharing directories from the container, you're sharing directories from the host machine!!.
 There are some tricks to solve this problems, but are a bit tricky.

 ### 2. DinD with a daemon of docker running in the container

-This is a more isolated way.
-You can have a clean environment with docker every time you want, and the network and volumes problems dissapears.
+This is not the most secure way to run a container, (the `--privileged` option scapes lots of security features of containerization), but by running this image you can have a clean container with docker inside every time you want, and the network and volumes problems dissapears.
 You now can share folders from container-1 to the container-2 created by the container-1.
 And you can expose ports from container-2 and have access to this ports from container1.

 ## Why another DinD?